JulianOestreich90/ufo_sightings/README.md

 ## Requirements
 * Python 3.7
 * node/npm
+* Get a [NUFORC Sightings Dataset](https://github.com/timothyrenner/nuforc_sightings_data) by using this amazing repository by timothyrenner and place it in the root of this repository

 ## Test it

 *This explanation assumes that you're using a unix system.*

 1. Clone the repository
-1. First run the backend:
+1. Run the backend:
     - Open a Terminal
     - `cd <cloned-folder>`
     - `python3 -m venv env`